noronhaa/frameworkium-ui/README.md

 #### Running Chrome in incognito mode example:

-Example would be to create the class `ChromeIncognitoImpl.java` somewhere in your test code:
+For example, create the class `ChromeIncognitoImpl.java` somewhere in your test code:

 ```java
 package somewhere;